 Whether joining at the start of the year, or part way through, we are very good at welcoming new pupils into our school community.

 Taster days are key, as this gives children a good opportunity to get to know us and to feel comfortable and it gives us a good opportunity to get to know them too.
 We arrange these days in liaison with you and your child, so we can choose a day when the class have those particular lessons which your child will really enjoy.
 When new children join us they generally join the same class in which they did their taster days, so they are already familiar with the children and the staff.
-You can read more about how we welcome new children to the school here.

 In the Summer Term, we hold a Moving Up Afternoon where we invite all those pupils who will be joining us in September to spend the afternoon with their class and amongst next year’s teachers.